 It seems that the pianist does what Claude Monet told once: he plays "the light itself"

-He has recently performed with orchestras such as ASF Orchestra and UniMilanoB Orchestra, Philarmonic Orchestra of Bacau and RCM Chamber Orchestra.
-Highlights from recent concerts include debuts at the Slovenian Presidential Palace, the ZK Matthews Great Hall in South Africa, and at the MuTh Concert Hall in Vienna.
-During this concert season he has his debut in Turkey at the Bodrum Gümüşlük Müzik Festivali as well as in Cambridge, with Brahms Concerto n.
-1 with Peter Britton, conductor, and performances of newly written piano concertos by E. Karlidag and E. Sener with the Talent Unlimited Orchestra, besides several chamber and solo concerts.
+Highlights from recent concert seasons include debuts at the Slovenian Presidential Palace, the ZK Matthews Great Hall in South Africa, and at the MuTh Concert Hall in Vienna.
+He has had his debut in Turkey at the Bodrum Gümüşlük Müzik Festivali as well as in Cambridge, with Brahms Concerto n.
+1 with Peter Britton, conductor, and performances of newly written piano concertos by E. Karlidag and E. Sener with the Talent Unlimited Orchestra, besides several chamber and solo concerts, and during last summer he presents a tour with the new programme Contemplations in the UK, and the premiere of three new harpsichord works at Castello Sforzesco in Milano.
+Exciting performances for 2023 include Double Concertos by Mozart and C. Ph.
+E. Bach with historical orchestras, as well as Chopin n.
+2 in The Netherlands, Czechia and Italy; XIXth century informed performances of Brahms Quintet and Rachmaninoff solo works, including the Sonata n.
+1, as well as the Dialogues tour and various chamber music concerts.

-Danilo studied with Vsevolod Dvorkin and Natalia Trull, as well as with Vanessa Latarche and Gordon Fergus – Thompson in the UK; he is currently studying with William Grant Nabore and Bart Van Oort.
-Besides the most recent prize, he gained international reputation becoming laureate of such competitions as “Princesse Lalla Meryem” in Rabat, “Gyorgios Thymis”in Greece, “Chopin” in Rome, “Pianotalents”, “E. Pozzoli” in Seregno, “F.Liszt” in Grottamare.
+Danilo studied with Vsevolod Dvorkin and Natalia Trull, as well as with Vanessa Latarche and Gordon Fergus – Thompson in the UK; he is currently studying with William Grant Nabore, Bart Van Oort and Barbara Maria Willi.
+Danilo gained international reputation becoming prize winner at such competitions as “UNISA International Piano Competition” 2020, “Princesse Lalla Meryem” in Rabat, “Gyorgios Thymis”in Greece, “Chopin” in Rome, “Pianotalents”, “E. Pozzoli” in Seregno, “F.Liszt” in Grottamare.

 During his studies he was supported by C. Bechstein, the Ann Driver Trust, the Music Talks Award, the INPDAD Italian awards, as well as by Talent Unlimited and Live Music Now.